johnniecosmos/EthereumBridge/README.md

 blocks_confirmation_required - how many blocks on ethereum to wait, before treating it as "confirmed".
 default_sleep_time_interval - how long to wait while between chain sampling.
 provider_address - web3 endpoint that will be used to query Ethereum.
+ethr_start_block - the block from which the manager starts scanning for missed tx (in catch_up mode), optional ethr_signer_start_block - the block from which the signer starts scanning for missed tx (in submission_catch_up), optional

 ###Secret network settings
 \* more  on how to generate these params bellow, in the how to install section.